ezrahall1/aws-static-website/README.md

 <h1>Creating Static Website</h1>

 <h2>Description</h2>
-Project consists of a simple static website created in AWS.
-The project provides a step by step guide on how to build the static website and what the end result would look like.
+This project is about how to create a static website.
+It is a simple project to help you understand S3 buckets in more details.
+As this project falls within the free tier it does not cost you anything to follow the step by step guide as it is a great way to get started with AWS if you are new to the services.
 <br />